marcwiest/primera/README.md

 This folder holds the template Controllers and theme helpers functions.
 This folder maps to the autoload PSR-4 setting within composer.

 **/config** <br>
-The config holds the theme and plugin configuration.
+The config folder gives theme and plugin configuration examples as a staring point.
+Feel free to modify, remove or add as you please.

 **/public** <br>
 This folder holds assets such as images, fonts as well as compiled asset (CSS & JS) coming from the source folder.
+You can store other static assets in here as well.

 **/source** <br>
-The source folder holds assets that need compiling i.e. CSS, JS and the Blade template files inside of the views folder.
+The source folder holds assets that need compiling i.e. CSS, JS.
+The views folder holds the Blade template files which are also compiled/cached and are place in the directory specified via `/config/primera.php`.

 **/tasks** <br>
-This folder holds build scripts written in Node.js.
-They are placed into theme so you can modify them suit your project's needs.
+This folder holds build scripts.
+They are placed into theme vs. an NPM package so you can modify them suit your project's needs.

 **/templates** <br>
 The template folder holds custom WordPress page tempaltes.